Michael Southam-Gerow, Ph.D.

-Semester course; 3 lecture hours.
+Semester course; 3 lecture hours (delivered online, face-to-face or hybrid).
 3 credits.
 Prerequisite: PSYC 101.
 The application of psychological principles to the teaching-learning process, with special emphasis on theories of learning and development.
 Crosslisted as: EDUS 305.

 PSYC 306.
 Psychology of Adult Development.
 3 Hours.